Papers: Manchester United given Jadon Sancho transfer boost

 THE SUN ON SUNDAY

-Tottenham are refusing to give up on the chase for West Brom's brilliant right-back Nathan Ferguson.
+Tottenham are refusing to give up on the chase for West Brom's right-back Nathan Ferguson.

 Gareth Southgate watched Chris Smalling for Roma against Inter Milan as he considers handing the defender a shock international recall.